| Title: | Simulating Neutral Landscape Models |

 RasterLayer with the same extent.
 Each raster cell is randomly assigned a

-value between 0 and 1 drawn from an uniform distribution (runif(1,0,1)
+value between 0 and 1 drawn from an uniform distribution (runif(1,0,1)).

 RasterLayer

-# simulate spatially random model random <- nlm_random(ncol = 200, nrow = 100) ## Not run: # visualize the NLM landscapetools::show_landscape(random) ## End(Not run)
+# simulate spatially random model random <- nlm_random(ncol = 200, nrow = 100) ## Not run: # visualize the NLM raster::plot(random) ## End(Not run)# simulate spatially random model random <- nlm_random(ncol = 200, nrow = 100) ## Not run: # visualize the NLM raster::plot(random) ## End(Not run)

 Simulates a random cluster nearest-neighbour neutral landscape.

-nlm_randomcluster( ncol, nrow, resolution = 1, p, ai = c(0.5, 0.5), neighbourhood = 4, rescale = TRUE )
+nlm_randomcluster( ncol, nrow, resolution = 1, p, ai = c(0.5, 0.5), neighbourhood = 4, user_seed = NULL, rescale = TRUE )nlm_randomcluster( ncol, nrow, resolution = 1, p, ai = c(0.5, 0.5), neighbourhood = 4, user_seed = NULL, rescale = TRUE )

 ncol |